GastonMontes/SwiftJavascriptBridge/README.md

 ## 3) Add dependencies:
 An empty Podfile was created, so we are going to add dependencies to the Podfile specifying pods versions:

-To use the latest version of a Pod, ommit the version specification:
+To use the latest version of a Pod, omit the version specification:
 ```ruby
 pod 'SwiftJavascriptBridge'
 ```